 The Metropolitan Chicago Breast Cancer Task Force, consisting of the region’s leading breast cancer researchers, breast cancer organizations, care providers, advocates and survivors, documented shocking differences in the mortality rates of black and white women in Chicagoland.
 The Task Force shows black women die from breast cancer at a rate 116% higher than white women in Chicago.

 Breast cancer disparities impact every area of Illinois.
 They affect Latino women and poor women of all racial and ethnic backgrounds.
 In rural and downstate Illinois – particularly farming communities - the cost of mammography continues to be a severe barrier to women who have very high-deductible insurance policies.
-The Metropolitan Chicago Breast Cancer Task Force (www.ChicagoBreastCancer.org) and the Chicagoland Affiliate of Susan G. Komen for the Cure (www.KomenChicago.org), the world’s largest breast cancer organization, worked with Illinois lawmakers to draft a significant legislative plan to reduce breast cancer disparities statewide.
+The Metropolitan Chicago Breast Cancer Task Force (www.ChicagoBreastCancer.org) and the Chicagoland Affiliate of Susan G. Komen (www.KomenChicago.org), the world’s largest breast cancer organization, worked with Illinois lawmakers to draft a significant legislative plan to reduce breast cancer disparities statewide.

 * Requires insurers to cover needed pain medication and therapy for breast cancer patients.